Brown-backed Woodpecker

 About the Brown-backed Woodpecker

 The Brown-backed Woodpecker belongs to the family Picidae, within the order Piciformes.
-These birds typically live typically 5-8 years with a recorded maximum of 10 years..
+These birds typically live typically lives 4-6 years, with some individuals reaching up to 8 years..

 How to Identify a Brown-backed Woodpecker